bhagyashree213/DSA-Practice/README.md

 ## ➕ 16.
 Sum of Array Elements

 This program calculates the sum of all elements present in an array.

-Each element is accessed and added to a running sum.

 **File:** `16_SumofArrayElements.c`